DShirk/mb-docs/docs/Products/Grid/Core Features/grid-data-model.md

 Company insights are stored as NoSQL data in MongoDB.
 The data is structured as a series of **criteria** leading to specific **conclusions**.
 Or, a hierarchical set of **questions**, leading to an **answer** or **set of answers**.
 Both criteria and conclusions exist as objects.

-Criteria objects that adhere to this data model represent a single row in the grid.
-They are called **Hierarchy Data Rows**, one of the grid's [Data Types](./grid-data-types.md).
+Any NoSQL object that adheres to this data model can represent a single row or column in the grid.
+We call these objects **Hierarchy Data**.

-### Hierarchy Data Rows
+### Hierarchy Data

-Criteria objects are nested inside each other, eventually leading to a conclusion object or set of conclusion objects as their children.
-This is represented as a series of branching decisions (criteria) in a tree data structure, leading to the answers (conclusions) as the leaves of the tree branches.
+Hierarchy Data is made of nested criteria objects, eventually leading to a conclusion object or set of conclusion objects as their children.
+This is represented as a series of branching decisions (criteria) in a **tree data structure**, leading to the answers (conclusions) as the 'leaves' of the tree branches.

 ![Criteria and conclusions relationship](/img/criteria-conclusions-relationship.png)

-A simplified representation of what the hierarchical data would look like for the above example:
+A simplified representation of what the Hierarchy Data would look like for the above example:

 ```js
 const data = {